 If I’ve been charged with a criminal drug offense in Nashville, do I need a lawyer and what are my potential sentences?

-As discussed in a previous Nashville Criminal Lawyer blog, the potential sentences and/or fines depends on a number of factors including the specific criminal offense, the range of the offender and any mitigating or enhancing factors.
-Tennessee law classifies criminal drug offenses as either a felony or misdemeanor.
+As discussed in a previous Nashville Criminal Lawyer blog, the potential sentences and/or fines depends on a number of factors including the specific criminal drug offense, whether that offense is a felony or misdemeanor and if a felony, the range of the offender and any mitigating or enhancing factors.
+Tennessee law classifies all criminal offenses as either a felony or misdemeanor.
 The criminal justice system is not designed to be navigated without an attorney.
 If you have been charged with a criminal drug offense in Tennessee, you should always at least consult with a criminal lawyer and discuss your case.

 Schedule I Drug Offense – Class B Felony in Tennessee